macsx82/VariantCalling-snakemake/README.md

 - JOINT_CALL_UPDATE

-**BATCH mode** is meant to be used to run the pipeline splitting the samples in different batches and will process each sample separately from alignment to HaplotypeCaller.
+**BATCH mode** is meant to be used to run the pipeline splitting the samples in different batches and will process each sample separately from alignment to HaplotypeCaller rules. **On new samples, this is the running mode that has to be used to generate the initial variant call data for each sample.**

 **JOINT_CALL mode** is meant to be the subsequent step, where we collect all gVCF and perform :